If you open your eyes when you’re face down,

 Now that I love myself enough, I have stopped settling for less!

 Control is Not About Love

-What I was really saying was “If I do this, then hopefully he will do that”.
+What I was unconsciously saying was “If I do this, then hopefully he will do that”.
 I was trying to manipulate and control his behaviour to suit my own needs.
 Attempting to influence his feelings towards me.
 When it failed, I was left feeling powerless again.
 And a never-ending cycle of changing my self ensued.